kalinalazarova1/TeamGiant-DatabaseProject/README.md

 DatabaseTeamProject
 ===================

-Team project using SQL, MySQL and SQLite databases, C# and Entity Framework with Code First
+Team project using SQL, MySQL, MongoDB and SQLite databases, C# and Entity Framework with Code First